Add a Customer List to Your Spreadsheet

 After you have selected a value from the customer list cell, you want other cells to display the related customer information.
 There are many ways to create lookup formulas.
 We will use the VLOOKUP method because the Customer Name is the first column in the Customers worksheet.

-Our Spreadsheet Tips Workbook explains in detail how to create various types of lookup formulas, so if you want to use another method, such as INDEX-MATCH, you can learn how by downloading the tips workbook.
+Our Spreadsheet Tips Workbook and article "VLOOKUP and INDEX-MATCH Examples" explain in detail how to create various types of lookup formulas, so if you want to use another method, such as INDEX-MATCH, see the article or the workbook.

 Note that cell C14 in the example above shows the Phone number.
 The Phone number is in column 7 of the Customers sheet.
 Or more specifically, it is column 7 of the CustomerList range.